Max-linear models in random environment: Max-linear processes on directed acyclic lattice graphs

-As motivated in Remark~\ref{rem23} we first consider infinite DAGs on $\N^2_0$, which we view as a prototypical sub-DAG with infinitely many nodes of the oriented square lattice $\Z^2$, such that each node has at most finitely many ancestors.
+We now treat the case that $V(G) \subset \nat_0^2 = \nat_0\times \nat_0$, so that every node has at most finitely many ancestors and give an example of a {{max-weighted process}}.
+To this end,we consider infinite DAGs on $\N^2_0$, which we view as a prototypical sub-DAG with infinitely many nodes of the oriented square lattice $\Z^2$, such that each node has at most finitely many ancestors.